- Frank + health.com.au

-The government have conducted a thorough review of natural therapies and have decided Health Funds in Australia are no longer able to pay a benefit towards certain services.
+The government conducted a thorough review of natural therapies and decided Health Funds in Australia could no longer pay benefits towards certain services.

-Health insurers now have the option to offer a discount on hospital cover to customers aged between 18 and 29.
-The discount will be based on the customer’s age.
+Health insurers were given the option to offer a discount on hospital cover to customers aged between 18 and 29.
+The discount is based on the customer’s age.
 However the longer you wait the less of a discount you get.

 Health insurers can now offer a $750 excess for a Single cover and $1,500 for a Couple, Family or Single Parent cover.
-This will allow people to choose cover with a higher excess in return for lower premiums, while also meeting the requirements for Medicare Levy Surcharge exemptions.
+This allows people to choose cover with a higher excess in return for lower premiums, while also meeting the requirements for Medicare Levy Surcharge exemptions.

 14% of all annual private health insurance hospital benefits is spent on prostheses.
-They’re simply too expensive, so the government is making these more affordable, which will help us keep premium increases as low as possible.
+They’re simply too expensive, so the government has made these more affordable.

 Have you heard the word?